Marianne Williamson: 2024 presidential campaign

-More staff left Williamson's team in June 2023, including her new campaign manager.
+More staff, including Williamson's new campaign manager, left Williamson's team in June 2023.

 In July 2023, Politico reported that Williamson had contributed $220,000 to her own campaign and that the campaign's most recent financial disclosure showed $270,000 in unpaid debts.

+Williamson placed third in the New Hampshire Democratic primary with about 4 percent of the vote.
+Following the primary, she held an online meeting with campaign volunteers to discuss her next steps.
+A recording of the call was later circulated on social media, although Williamson continued her campaign.

-She received 4% of the votes in the New Hampshire primary.
-Following the New Hampshire primary, she held a volunteer Zoom meeting where she announced a tentative decision to drop out of the race, but after the call was leaked to the X account OrganizerMemes, she decided to stay in, but she dropped out after receiving only 2.1% of the vote in the South Carolina primary and 2.9% of the vote in the Nevada primary with no delegates.
-After the Michigan primary, Williamson decided to reenter the race when she received 3% of the vote.
-In the Kansas primary, Greeley County experienced a tie between Biden, "None of these names", and Williamson.
+She suspended her campaign after receiving 2.1 percent of the vote in the South Carolina primary and 2.9 percent in the Nevada primary, receiving no delegates.
+After the Michigan primary, in which she received 3 percent of the vote, Williamson announced that she was resuming her campaign.
+In the Kansas primary, Greeley County recorded a three-way tie between Biden, "None of these names", and Williamson.

-Williamson received approximately 500,000 votes in the primary.

 Williamson ended her campaign on June 11, 2024.
 She re-entered the race on July 2, 2024.
 Williamson also expressed interest in an open convention after President Biden had announced he was dropping out of the race.
 On July 29, 2024, she ended her campaign for the final time.

+Williamson received 473,761 popular votes, or 2.85% of the popular vote, in the 2024 Democratic presidential primaries.